MEDIA INQUIRIES | (619) 849-6009 |

 San Diego - April 16, 2019 - Cibus, a leader in advanced plant-breeding technologies, is encouraged by policy guidance issued by Japan’s Environment Ministry relating to the regulation of gene-edited crops.
 The policy clarifies that gene-edited crops would not be regulated as GMOs if no foreign genetic material has been integrated into the plant.

-The guidance distinguishes forms of gene editing subject to Japan’s GMO legislation, and clarifies that techniques similar to Cibus’ Rapid Trait Development System (RTDS™) would not be regulated under these laws.
-Cibus’ proprietary Rapid Trait Development System (RTDS™) directs a plant’s natural gene-editing processes without the integration of foreign or recombinant nucleic acids, resulting in nature-identical outcomes to help increase crop yields, prevent crop disease and provide healthier food for consumers.
+The guidance distinguishes forms of gene editing subject to Japan’s GMO legislation, and clarifies that techniques similar to Cibus’ Rapid Trait Development System (RTD™) would not be regulated under these laws.
+Cibus’ proprietary Rapid Trait Development System (RTD™) directs a plant’s natural gene-editing processes without the integration of foreign or recombinant nucleic acids, resulting in nature-identical outcomes to help increase crop yields, prevent crop disease and provide healthier food for consumers.

 “We welcome the clarity the Japanese Ministry has provided and will accelerate our work to bring our pipeline of non-transgenic crops with improved native traits to farmers, processors and consumers in Japan,” said Peter Beetham, co-founder and chief executive officer.
 “Our crops are indistinguishable from those selected using traditional plant breeding that has been a staple of farming for thousands of years.
 We have taken care to responsibly improve native characteristics to help make the world’s farmers more productive, with healthier, more diverse and more sustainable crops.”